Joshua Ward-Hibbert: Personal

+Career

+Tennis

 Best known for his former occupation as a tennis player.
 Ward-Hibbert holds the record for the fastest serve by a junior player at Wimbledon after clocking a 133 mph serve at the 2011 Wimbledon Championships.
 Ward-Hibbert, along with Liam Broady, won the 2012 Australian Open Boys' doubles title after defeating Adam Pavlasek and Filip Veger 6–3, 6–2 in 2012.

+Basketball

 In 2016, while studying at Loughborough University, Ward-Hibbert switched his attention from tennis to basketball, initially playing for the Derby Trailblazers.
 He transferred to the British Basketball League (BBL) club Leicester Riders during the 2016–17 BBL season.

-On 13 August, 2020, Ward-Hibbert signed with the London Lions for the 2020–21 BBL season.
+On 13 August 2020, Ward-Hibbert signed with the London Lions for the 2020–21 BBL season.